RobertLD/Personal-Notes/Research/Notes/Automating Alec's Workflow.md

 2. CSV #1 can be imported directly into the website and the deprecated items can be returned to the user
 3.

+### Requirements
+- Easy to use, no technical know how

 ## Monthly Reports